 One local teenager made chicken and veggie cups -sort of a portable chicken pot pie meets a stew, a huge hit with our guests and we got the recipe if you are interested!

-So we always hope and cross our fingers a group will adopt one night during the weekend.
-It’s a fun and meaningful “donation”!
+We always hope a group will adopt one night during the weekend.

 Meet 15-year-old Maloree Barbera with her brother Luke, serving up her

 Meal In A Cup Creation to our Guests at Interfaith Sanctuary!